-Michigan contains thirteen schools that offer acupuncture programs.
+Michigan contains eleven schools that offer acupuncture programs.
 Daemen College, the highest-ranking acupuncture school in MI, has a total student population of 2,921 and is the 474th highest ranked school in America.

-Of the 13 acupuncture schools in Michigan, only 1 has a student population over 10k.
+Of the 11 acupuncture schools in Michigan, none have a student population over 10k.
 After taking into account tuition, living expenses, and financial aid, Northwestern Health Sciences University comes out as the most expensive ($35,062/yr), with Anoka-Ramsey Community College as the lowest recorded at only $11,694/yr.

 Acupuncture students from Michigan schools who go on to become acupuncturists, massage therapists, alternative medicinal caregivers, etc. have a good chance at finding employment.
 For example, there are 174,490 people working as physical therapists alone in the US, and their average annual salary is $76,220.
 Also, Health diagnosing and treating practitioners make on average $77,630 per year and there are about 32,960 of them employed in the US today.
 In fact, in the Michigan alone, there are 1,850 employed health diagnosing and treating practitioners earning an average yearly salary of $66,830.
 Physical therapists in this state earn $74,310/yr and there are 6,550 employed.